Watagon/learning-opensips/README.md

 The 'opensips' window will have opensips running and outputting logs.

 The 'opensips-cli' window runs the tool that permits to talk to opensips and send commands to it.
+Documentation: https://www.opensips.org/Documentation/Interface-CoreMI-3-6

-The 'mariadb' window has mysql client connected to mariadb server (database opensips).
+The 'mariadb' window has mysql client connected to mariadb server (database 'opensips').

 Obs: sngrep2 is a fork of [sngrep](https://github.com/irontec/sngrep) with support for RFC2833 DTMF and MRCP support.